Results 1 - 10

 -

-Cited by 178 (0 self)
+Cited by 280 (0 self)

 - Add to MetaCart

-Evolutionary computation has started to receive significant attention during the last decade, although the origins can be traced back to the late 1950s.
+Evolutionary computation has started to receive significant attention during the last decade, although the origins can be traced back to the late 1950’s.
 This article surveys the history as well as the current state of this rapidly growing field.
-We describe the purpose, the general structure and the working principles of different approaches, including genetic algorithms (GA) (with links to genetic programming (GP) and classifier systems (CS)), evolution strategies (ES), and evolutionary programming (EP), by analysis and comparison of their most important constituents (i.e., representations, variation operators, reproduction and selection mechanism).
+We describe the purpose, the general structure, and the working principles of different approaches, including genetic algorithms (GA) [with links to genetic programming (GP) and classifier systems (CS)], evolution strategies (ES), and evolutionary programming (EP) by analysis and comparison of their most important constituents (i.e., representations, variation operators, reproduction, and selection mechanism).
 Finally, we give a brief overview on the manifold of application domains, although this necessarily must remain incomplete.

-- Computational Intelligence: A Dynamic Systems Perspective
+Adaptive and self-adaptive evolutionary computation,” in Computational Intelligence: A Dynamic System Perspective

 , 1995